mapbox/mapbox-maps-android/plugin-lifecycle/README.md

 ### Overview

-The Mapbox Maps Lifecycle Plugin for Android is an public library for handling Lifecycle of MapView.
-By default, Lifecycle Plugin will automatically listen to the lifecycle events(onStart/onStop/onDestroy) of the host Activity or Fragment, so that users don't need to invoke the corresponding lifecycle methods of MapView in these three lifecycle methods.
+The Mapbox Maps Lifecycle Plugin for Android is an public library for handling Lifecycle events of the Mapbox SDK MapView.
+By default, the Lifecycle Plugin will automatically hook into the lifecycle events(onStart/onStop/onDestroy) of the host Activity or Fragment, so that developers doesn't need to manually invoke the corresponding lifecycle methods of MapView themselves.

 A full overview of classes and interfaces can be found in our [API documentation](https://docs.mapbox.com/android/beta/maps/guides/).